facelessuser/pyspelling/docs/src/markdown/configuration.md

 ### Spell Checker Options

 Since PySpelling is a wrapper around both Aspell and Hunspell, there are a number of spell checker specific options.
-As only a few options are present in both, it was decided to expose them via spell checker specific keywords: `aspell` and `hunspell` for Aspell and Hunspell respectively.
+Spell checker specific options can be set under keywords: `aspell` and `hunspell` for Aspell and Hunspell respectively.
 Here you can set options like the default dictionary and search options.

-Not all options are exposed though, only relevant search options are passed directly to the spell checker.
-Things like replace options (which aren't relevant in PySpelling) and encoding (which are handled internally by PySpelling) are not accessible.
+We will not list all available options here.
+In general we expose any and all options and only exclude those that we are aware of that could be problematic.
+For instance, we do not have an interface for interactive suggestions, so such options are not allowed with PySpelling.

 Spell checker specific options basically translate directly to the spell checker's command line options and only requires you to remove the leading `-`s you would normally specify on the command line.
 For instance, a short form